 - NOT Program Expenses

-In this light, it’s easier to get started on a plain English discussion of overhead.
+In this light, it’s easier to get started on a plain English discussion of nonprofit overhead.
 We will talk about program vs. non-program expenses, why you should care about making a distinction, and how to keep track of these expenses in your accounting system.

 Three Reasons to Care about Program vs. Non-Program Expenses